software-engineering-amsterdam/software-construction/2015-2016/README.md

  - Week 10: Instanceof and friends
  - Week 11: Design principles
  - Week 12: Instead of a conclusion
- - Week 13: Exam: Tuesday, March 24th, 9:00-12:00,  SP H0.08.
+ - Week 13: Exam: March, 24, 9:00-12:00, C0.05
- - Week 19: Resit: Wednesday, May 6th, 13:00-16:00, SP F1.02
+ - Week 19: Resit: May, 11, 13:00-16:00, D1.160

-Starting in Week 7 we'll feature an interactive "hour of code" each Wednesday and Thursday where teams will present their code an explain their design decisions
+Starting in Week 7 we'll feature an interactive "hour of code" each Wednesday and Thursday where you will present your code an explain your design decisions

 - Wednesday: 14:00-15:00
 - Thursday: 9:15-10:15

 These sessions are meant to help each other and provide constructive feedback.

-Presentation allocations (part-timers get preference for Wednesday):
+Presentation allocations

  - Week 07: Wednesday:  ; Thursday:
  - Week 08: Wednesday:  ; Thursday: